Daniel Magder

-Daniel Ryan Magder (born December 12, 1991) is a retired Canadian actor.
-He has appeared in such projects such as The Famous Jett Jackson, and X-Men.
+Daniel Ryan Magder (born December 12, 1991) is a Canadian retired actor.
+He has appeared in such projects such as The Famous Jett Jackson and X-Men.
 His most prolific role is Edwin Venturi on Life with Derek.

 Magder graduated Thornlea Secondary School in Thornhill, Ontario.
 After attending the University of British Columbia for his first year, he transferred to the Vancouver Film School's writing for film and television course, which he completed in December 2011.
-He is a brother of the Alpha Epsilon Pi fraternity, Beta Chi chapter.
+He is a brother of the Alpha Epsilon Pi fraternity, Beta Chi chapter..
+Currently, he is living in Vancouver British Columbia and hosts the well known Bingpot Trivia.